 22.2 The Board may also decide to put forward motions for the Society to vote on (“Board Motions”) which shall be suitably notified.

 23.1 The Board shall provide a common seal for the Society and may from time to time replace it with a new one.

 23.2 The Deputy Chair shall have custody of the common seal, which shall only be used by the authority of the Board.
 Every document to which the common seal is affixed shall be signed by the Chair and countersigned by the Deputy Chair or a member of the Board.

 Altering the rules

 24.1 The Society may alter or replace these Rules by a resolution passed by a two-thirds majority of Members voting.

-24.3 At least 14 days before the General Meeting at which any Rule change is to be considered the Treasurer/Secretary shall give to all Members written notice of the proposed motion, the reasons for the proposal, and any recommendations the Board has.
+24.3 At least 14 days before the General Meeting at which any Rule change is to be considered the Deputy Chair shall give to all Members written notice of the proposed motion, the reasons for the proposal, and any recommendations the Board has.

-24.4 When a Rule change is approved by a General Meeting no Rule change shall take effect until the Treasurer/Secretary has filed the changes with the Registrar of Incorporated Societies.
+24.4 When a Rule change is approved by a General Meeting no Rule change shall take effect until the Deputy Chair has filed the changes with the Registrar of Incorporated Societies.

 25.0 Regulations to govern the Society

 25.1 The Board may from time-to-time make, alter or rescind regulations for the general management of the society, so long as these are not repugnant to these rules or to the provisions of law.
 All such regulations shall be binding on members of the Society.
 A copy of the regulations and constitution shall be available online.